ratpack/ratpack/ratpack-manual/src/content/chapters/38-retrofit.md

 # Retrofit Type Safe Clients

-The `ratpack-retrofit2` extension provides integration for declarative type-safe HTTP clients with the [retrofit2](http://square.github.io/retrofit) library (v2.0.2).
+The `ratpack-retrofit2` extension provides integration for declarative type-safe HTTP clients with the [retrofit2](http://square.github.io/retrofit) library (v@retrofit-version@).

 The retrofit library allows for representing HTTP APIs via a type-safe interface.
 This allows application code to remain agnostic about the underlying API design and implementation and focuse solely on the